kevoreilly/CAPEv2/docs/book/src/installation/host/configuration.rst

 your virtualization software of choice.

-Every module should have a dedicated configuration file that defines the details f the available machines.
+Every module should have a dedicated configuration file that defines the details of the available machines.
 For example, if you created a *kvm.py* machinery module, you should specify *kvm* in *conf/cuckoo.conf* and have a *conf/kvm.conf* file.